nporter1/Team-925-ITEC-3870-Spr.-21-/README.md

 **Client liaison**:
 *Communications, demos, and negotiations with client, what was done and planned to handle client's requirements (minor role; should be combined with other role, such as manager)*</br></br>
-**Assistant for both Code Architecture & Data Modeler** *I will be assissting both Darien Booker and Ayesha Syeda in the coding and data modeling parts of the program*
+**Assistant for both Code Architecture & Data Modeler** *I will be assissting both Darien Booker and Ayesha Syeda in the coding and data modeling parts of the program*</br>
 3. **AYESHA SYEDA** </br>
 **Team manager**:
 *Sprint planning, and time accounting for the team.*</br></br>